ekrell/icore_website/news/icore_news_20230328.md

 - **Where:** Michael and Karen O'Connor Building (OCNR) 258
 - **When:** 3-4 PM Central
 - **Online meeting**: I don't have a URL yet, but zoom option will be available
-- His research involed cybersecurity and autonomous systems
+- His research involves cybersecurity and autonomous systems
 - We don't have any description of what the talk is about, but should be something alone those lines
 - GCSC student Efrén López Morales, who sometimes attends iCORE events, is one of his PhD students